petervandenabeele/dbd_onto/README.md

 ## Usage

-Used by Dbd and applications that use Dbd.
+E.g. use the predicates defined in DbdOnto::Context to fully populate a Context.

 ## Examples

 The ontology is stored as a [Dbd]::Graph.
 Displaying it in short format:

 ```
-/Users/peter_v/dbd_onto $ irb
+$ irb
 2.0.0p247 :001 > require 'dbd_onto'
  => true
 2.0.0p247 :002 > DbdOnto::Meta.new.each {|f| puts f.short} ; nil